 - Turn Moves that disadvantage you

 - Question the Move

 - Divert the Move

 Nice Girls Just Don’t Get It: Negotiating the Life You Want

 “Nice girls” are women who allow themselves to be held hostage to the needs of others at the expense of their own needs.
 They allow childhood messages to limit their expectations and prescribe their behaviors.
 Nice girls unwittingly sabotage relationships — not only in their professional lives but in their personal lives as well.
-You’ll learn how to avoid the traps that befall women by applying negotiation principles to relationships with anyone, anywhere, any time.
+You’ll learn how to avoid the traps that befall women by applying application for adjudication and negotiation principles to relationships with anyone, anywhere, any time.
 Hear about how to get over being a “nice girl” by examining your choices, identifying your non-negotiables and walking away if it’s time.

 - Recognize why being unclear about what you want will damage or even destroy relationships

 - Learn seven powerful strategies that will enable you to get what you want

 - Select and use the right tactics to:

 Building Business Relationships: Negotiating Successfully with Prospects and Clients